 Well, the phone has two primary strengths: the display and the low price.
-Other than that, everything else about the phone is either average or sub-average – mostly the latter.
+Other than that, everything else about the phone is either average or mediocre – mostly the latter.

-As mentioned before, the storage will be only just enough, the battery performs poorly even when compared to other similarly-priced phones, the cameras are as basic as it gets, the CPU is terribly dated, and the body is designed entirely of plastic, even though the metallic frame would like you to believe otherwise.
+The storage will be just enough, the battery performs poorly even when compared to other similarly-priced phones, the cameras are basic, the CPU is dated, and the body is designed entirely of plastic – even though the metallic frame would like you to believe otherwise.

 With the stock Android experience, a solid display, and its affordability, the Alcatel A30 is a good budget smartphone for the casual, non-demanding user.
 If you only use your phone for texting, calls, and the occasional YouTube video or web surfing session, the A30 will do just fine.

 On the other hand, if you are a multitasker who likes cycling between apps, if you tend to use the phone a lot over the day, or if play a lot of games, then it would be best to invest a little bit extra, get a more expensive phone, and save yourself some frustration.

 - Fairly smooth stock Android 7.0 experience

 - Highly affordable

 - Dated CPU

 - Lackluster battery life